camlahoud/react-native-image-picker/README.md

 This is a fork of the work done by [marcshilling](https://github.com/marcshilling/react-native-image-picker) to introduce some minor change:
 - Android: Modified video capture to save to a temp folder instead of the standard camera folder
-- Android: Added code to generate a thumbnail for selected/captured video, it will be added to the response object under the key "thumb"
+- Android/iOS: Added code to generate a thumbnail for selected/captured video, it will be added to the response object under the key "thumb"

 A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera, like so: